BrHal/tfLabs/labOne/README.md

 ## How to
 Read and use terraform.tfvars.sample to set variables :
- - cp terraform.tfvars.sample terraform.tfvars
+ - copy terraform.tfvars.sample to terraform.tfvars
- - set variables as commented
+ - edit terraform.tfvars variables as needed

 To launch terraform
  - terraform init